chebishev/softUniProgrammingFundamentalsWithPython/README.md

 # softUni

-All the exersizes from my education in SoftUni.bg https://softuni.bg/
+All the excersizes from my education in SoftUni.bg https://softuni.bg/

 SoftUni is one of the largest and most respected educational institutions, providing training and career support in the fields of software engineering, digital marketing and design.